quintel/documentation/docs/main/merit-order.md

 1. The marginal cost for the most expensive dispatchable plant which is producing electricity.
 2. The price paid for electricity by the least expensive [flexible consumer](flexibility.md#categorization-of-flexible-and-inflexible-technologies).

 In the event that there is a surplus of electricity, the price will be set to zero.
 If there is a deficit – there was demand for more electricity than could be produced – a fallback price will be used.
-You may configure this fallback price in the ETM.
+You may configure this fallback price in the ETM under [Costs & efficiencies → Value of Lost Load](https://pro.energytransitionmodel.com/scenario/costs/costs_flexibility/value-of-lost-load).

 ### Scope